 The Far-from-Perfect Gift

 The truth is, gift cards are far from the perfect gift.
-The marketing research firm CEB reports that almost $1 Billion went unused by recipients of gift cards in 2015.
+A gift card survey by Bankrate Credit Cards reports that half of U.S. adults have gift cards that went unused in 2020.
 Cards often get misplaced and forgotten.
 Balances after an initial purchase can be left unused.
 And there’s nothing that guarantees that your client is going to be that excited about the products from the vendor you’ve chosen — nor that breaking away to make the purchase is convenient for them.
 The purchase is left for later… and then, it never occurs.

 Oh, yes — about those purchases “left for later” and so often forgotten: While not true of all gift cards and not as quickly as they did in the past thanks to federal and state laws, some do expire.
 After five years, according to federal law, it’s legal (although some state laws might extend the expiration date).
 So a card, found in a drawer years later may or may not work, depending on how much time has elapsed and the laws in your state.
 You might be able to reactivate it with a fee that, again, might or might not be worth the expense or the bother.